-This plays an important role in treating Chronic Fatigue Syndrome because the root cause lies not only in the physical aspect of the disease but the mental aspect also plays a vital role.
+This plays an important role in treating Fatigue Syndrome because the root cause lies not only in the physical aspect of the disease but the mental aspect also plays a vital role.

 Ayurveda has gifted us with a very unique detoxification procedure called Panchakarma which involves five main procedures:

 These procedures are done only after assessing bala or the health of a patient.
 Sleeping is very important in health.
 Complete elimination of Ama or toxins produced by malfunctioning Agni or digestive fire is achieved with this method.
 Judicious usage of these procedures also improves sleep patterns by their action on the psychosomatic elements.